solid/authentication-panel/HttpSignature.md

 ### Credentials

-Resources can describe in thelinked-to `accessControl` document a class of agents, specified by attribute, who may access the resource in a given mode.
+Resources can describe in the linked-to `accessControl` document a class of agents, specified by attribute, who may access the resource in a given mode.
 For example ISO could publish a description at `https://iso.org/ont/People` describing the set of people over 21.

 ```Turtle